mitmath/julia-mit/README.md

 * Internet Explorer 8 (the default in Windows 7) or 9 don't work with the notebook; use Firefox (6 or later) or Chrome (13 or later).
 Internet Explorer 10 in Windows 8 works (albeit with a few rendering glitches), but Chrome or Firefox is better.
 * If the notebook opens up, but doesn't respond (the input label is `In[*]` indefinitely), try creating a new Python notebook (not Julia) from the `New` button in the Jupyter dashboard, to see if `1+1` works in Python.
 If it is the same problem, then probably you have a [firewall running](https://github.com/ipython/ipython/issues/2499) on your machine (this is common on Windows) and you need to disable the firewall or at least to allow the IP address 127.0.0.1.
 (For the [Sophos](https://en.wikipedia.org/wiki/Sophos) endpoint security software, go to "Configure Anti-Virus and HIPS", select "Authorization" and then "Websites", and add 127.0.0.1 to "Authorized websites"; finally, restart your computer.)

-The following only apply if you use your own Python distribution (you omitted the `ENV` lines above).
-If all else fails, just use Julia's Conda distribution by setting the `ENV` lines above and running `Pkg.build()`.

-* On Windows, if you get an error `no module named site` when `using PyPlot`, probably you forgot to check the boxes in the Anaconda installer (above) to register Anaconda as the default Python version.
-Either reinstall Anaconda or set the [environment variables](http://www.computerhope.com/issues/ch000549.htm) `PYTHONHOME=C:\Anaconda` and `PYTHONPATH=C:\Anaconda\Lib`.
-* Enthought Canopy/EPD will not work; it is currently [incompatible with PyCall](https://github.com/stevengj/PyCall.jl/issues/42).
-See [this page on uninstalling Canopy](https://support.enthought.com/entries/23580651-Uninstalling-Canopy); on MacOS and GNU/Linux, it is sufficient to delete any Canopy-related lines from the `.profile` and `.bash_profile` files in your home directory.

 ### Julia on MIT Athena

 Julia is also installed on MIT's [Athena Computing